jbreeden/mruby-bindings/README.md

       Invocation
       ----------
-      | clang2json OPTIONS | mruby_bindings -h ./my_includes.h OTHER_OPTIONS...
+      | clang2json OPTIONS | mruby_bindings --includes ./my_includes.h OTHER_OPTIONS...

   --skip=(macros|src|include|mrblib|boxing|mrbgem.rake)
     Skip generation of the indicated portion of the mrbgem.

     If you've made manual changes to part of the generated bindings that you don't want to overwrite, this is the option for the job.

     This shouldn't be needed often.
 It was only added to handle the macros case.
     Mruby-bindings has a hard time figuring out what macro expansions actually